plumbusp/Skill_dump_app/README.md

 ## Technical notes on the app:
 - The developer tried their best to consider security risks, for example SQL or XSS injections.
 CSRF token against CSRF attacks is implemented.
 The 'next_page' logic contains a certain security risk, as it relies on user input for redirection and should be validated against a whitelist of allowed pages.
 - private_ideas.py serves as a module for dealing with all private skills related matters.
 - App supports large amounts of data in threads without lagging.
-A report is included in big_data_amount_report.md.
+The report is written to the **big_data_amount_report.md** file.
+- The developer used Pylint tool and made a report on it's messages.
+The report is written to the **pylint-report.md** file.

 ## How to test:
 - Clone this repository to the machine using `git clone https://github.com/plumbusp/Skill_dump_app.git`